Overview on Consulting

 Follow-up consultations generally include advice on how to present your practice to the public including:

 - Devising a specific market plan geared toward promotion and publicity, press releases, developing word of mouth referrals, and marketing directly to the consumer

-- How to continuing growing your practice for the first year.
+- How to continue growing your practice for the first year.

-For Therapists Already in Practice Who Want to Expand or Need to Jumpstart
+For Therapists Already in Practice Who Want to Expand or Need Help hitting the Reset Button

 Most therapists in this category are at the stage where they want to take their practice to a new level but are not sure how to proceed.
 Others may have taken their foot off the gas pedal, but not even know it.
 Some need guidance making decisions about expanding to another location, branching out into other specialty areas, hiring other therapists, or bidding on competitive contracts to become exclusive providers both in the public or private sector.
 I help to assess what areas of your business can be improved and then establish a plan of action or correction outlining specific results that will be achieved.
 My hands on approach to the implementation of these steps insure that you and your business are meeting established goals and objectives.